visionmedia/page.js/Readme.md

   arbitrary properties to `ctx` to maintain state between callbacks.

-  First to build a `load` function that will load the user for subsequent routes you'll need to access the ":id" passed.
+  To build a `load` function that will load the user for subsequent routes you'll need to access the ":id" passed.
 You can do this with `ctx.params.NAME` much like Express: